 I am a retired garden designer – can I still join?

-Yes – we do have a Retired Membership option for Registered Members who wish to stop practicing but stay active in the industry.
-If you are a retired garden designer who has never been a Registered Member of the SGD, we would welcome you to become a Friend of the Society.
+Yes – we have a Retired Membership option for Registered Members who wish to stop practicing but stay active in the industry.
+If you are a retired garden designer who has never been a Registered Member of the SGD, we would welcome you as a Friend of the Society.

 I have people working in my garden design practice – is there a membership category for them?